HappyFakeBoulder/FreeCPU-HARM8/general-documentation/cpu-components.md

 ## Input wait circuit
 ### Connected to the clock, so as to stop the clock when it creates a delay until the delay is finished
 ### Delays in this are created when the input port is told to get input with the IO microcode instruction
+### No microcode instructions associated with this component

 ## Output register/port
 ### Stores 8 bits of data